MitosEHR/MitosEHR-Official/gacl/Documentation/de_identification_readme.txt

 1.Make sure that /interface/de_identification_forms/de_identification_procedure.sh and
 /interface/de_identification_forms/re_identification_procedure.sh have execute permission for apache user

-2.Set 'include_de_identification' to 1 in globals.php (currently de-identification works fine only with linux machines)
+2.Set 'include_de_identification' to 1 in registry.php (currently de-identification works fine only with linux machines)

 3.After successful login to openemr, create few patients and add issues, prescriptions, immunizations to the patients